How Addictive is Xanax? Understanding the Risks of Xanax Abuse

 Getting Help for Xanax Addiction at a Residential Treatment Facility

 Xanax dependency and withdrawal can feel overwhelming, but never lose hope.
 There’s always a way out.
 By slowly reducing the dose of Xanax consumed, the body can adjust to having lower doses of the drug over time.
 This period, called detox, can last several weeks depending on the severity of your addiction.
 During detox, people can experience unpleasant withdrawal symptoms.
 But with supportive medical staff on your side, medically supervised detox can help you cope with withdrawal and achieve long-lasting sobriety.
-The best way to get the attentive level of care you need is at a residential treatment facility.
+The best way to get the attentive level of care you need is at a residential Xanax addiction treatment center.

 Residential treatment offers a variety of care options, including treatment for multiple substance dependencies or for co-occurring psychiatric disorders.
 When you enter residential treatment you’ll have access to medical and mental health care to get you safely through detox.
 Psychiatric doctors and nurses will constantly monitor you and help you make progress one step, and one day, at a time.